Grass Valley Vocal Jazz

 Composer/Arranger

 Natalie has a knack for transforming jazz standards into accessible arrangements for young or elementary performing ensembles.
 Her ability to create harmonies and re-write lyrics allow the tunes to emerge with a new straight-ahead flavor.
 Her approachable arrangements and original compositions are annually tested and performed by her ensemble "Grass Valley VOCAL JAZZ" so they are proven winners.
 Examples may be found on the YouTube Channel "Vocal Jazz Concepts".
-Her music is available through
+Check out her new "Fostering Jazz Series" available through

 Committee Roles